Get support from a school nurse

 Stable relationships with friends, family and partners are important as they can influence your health and well-being.

-Relationships are tricky and confusing, the important part of a relationship is that both of you are happy and that you support and care for each other.
+Relationships with partners and friends can also be tricky and confusing.
+The important part of any relationship is that both of you are happy and that you support and care for each other.
 A good relationship should make you feel happy with a sense of belonging, someone you trust and are able to talk to.

 Body image